999 (emergency telephone number): Location

 The caller's location will not be passed onto the emergency services immediately, but it is possible to trace both landline and mobile telephone numbers with the BT operator; the former can be traced to an address.
 The latter can be immediately traced to a grid reference according to the transmitter being used.
 However, this is only accurate to a certain wide area – for more specific traces, authority must be sought and an expensive operation can be conducted to trace the mobile phone to within a few metres.
 A number of smartphone apps can now be downloaded that assist with caller location by using the smartphone's satellite navigation features.

-Since 2014, smartphones which implement Advanced Mobile Location will detect that an emergency call is being placed, and use any available location services (WiFi or GPS based location) to send an emergency SMS containing an identifier for the call and the phone's location, accurate to 30 meters.
+Since 2014, smartphones which implement Advanced Mobile Location will detect that an emergency call is being placed, and use any available location services (WiFi or GPS based location) to send an emergency SMS containing an identifier for the call and the phone's location, accurate to 30 metres.
 This is intended to be received by the mobile operator whilst the call is in progress.

 On some occasions callers will be put through to the wrong area service – this is called a "misrouted nines".
 The most common reason for this is when a mobile phone calls 999 and is using a radio transmitter that is located in another force area; most frequently these are calls that are made within a few miles of a border.
 Upon establishing the incident location, the emergency service operator will relay the information to the responsible force for their dispatch.
 In most areas, forces will respond to incidents just beyond their border if they could get there quicker, assist, and then hand over to other forces when they arrive.